thesanchitadevi/Tech-Blog/README.md

 - GET `/api/blogs` - Fetch all blogs with search and filters.

-- PATCH `/api/blogs/:id` - Update user's own blog by ID.
+- PATCH `/api/blogs/:id` - Update a blog owned by the user.

-- DELETE `/api/blogs/:id` - Delete user's own blog by ID.
+- DELETE `/api/blogs/:id` - Delete a blog owned by the user.

 #### Admin Actions